Bowes Park: Community and grassroots campaigns

 The Bowes Park community also hosts the regular Myddleton Road market and the Bowes Park Summer Festival.

 The road is named after Sir Hugh Myddelton, constructor of the New River, which passes through Bowes Park and under the road itself.
 A smaller shopping area is at the north end of Whittington Road.

 Transport

-Bowes Park is served by mainline rail through Bowes Park station with trains to Moorgate via Finsbury Park and Highbury and Islington, London Underground through Bounds Green tube and bus services along Green Lanes to Wood Green underground station.
+Bowes Park is served by mainline rail through Bowes Park station with trains to Moorgate via Finsbury Park and Highbury and Islington, London Underground through Bounds Green tube and bus services along Green Lanes to Wood Green tube station.

 Demography

-The Bowes Park ward covers areas just south of North Circular Road, but not the rail station.
+The Bowes Park ward covers areas just south of the North Circular Road, but not the rail station.
 The 2011 census showed that the ward's population was 62% white (30% British, 29% Other, 3% Irish), and 8% was Indian.

 Places of worship

 The Anglican St Michael at Bowes Church, and Trinity at Bowes Methodist Church, lie at the northern end of Palmerston Road.

 Shaftesbury Hall is a rare example of a 19th-century tin tabernacle, which lies abandoned on the western side of Bowes Park station, on Herbert Road.
 Current part-owners The Samaritans have recently rebuilt the building for community use following an earlier proposal for demolition and replacement with a modern office block which was successfully opposed by local people.